Please Read How You Can Help Keep the Encyclopedia Free

 For about fifteen years following its publication, the EPR paradox was discussed at the level of a thought experiment whenever the conceptual difficulties of quantum theory became an issue.
 In 1951 David Bohm, a protégé of Robert Oppenheimer and then an untenured Assistant Professor at Princeton University, published a textbook on the quantum theory in which he took a close look at EPR in order to develop a response in the spirit of Bohr.
 Bohm showed how one could mirror the conceptual situation in the EPR thought experiment by looking at the dissociation of a diatomic molecule whose total spin angular momentum is (and remains) zero; for instance, the dissociation of an excited hydrogen molecule into a pair of hydrogen atoms by means of a process that does not change an initially zero total angular momentum (Bohm 1951, Sections 22.15–22.18).
 In the Bohm experiment the atomic fragments separate after interaction, flying off in different directions freely.
 Subsequently, measurements are made of their spin components (which here take the place of position and momentum), whose measured values would be anti-correlated after dissociation.
 In the so-called singlet state of the atomic pair, the state after dissociation, if one atom's spin is found to be positive with respect to the orientation of an axis at right angles to its flight path, the other atom would be found to have a negative spin with respect to an axis with the same orientation.
 Like the operators for position and momentum, spin operators for different orientations do not commute.
 Moreover, in the experiment outlined by Bohm, the atomic fragments can move far apart from one another and so become appropriate objects for assumptions that restrict the effects of purely local actions.
 Thus Bohm's experiment mirrors the entangled correlations in EPR for spatially separated systems, allowing for similar arguments and conclusions involving locality, separability, and completeness.
 Indeed, a recently discovered note of Einstein's, that may have been prompted by Bohm's treatment, contains a very sketchy spin version of the EPR argument – once again pitting completeness against locality (“A coupling of distant things is excluded.”
 Sauer 2007, p.
 882).
 Following Bohm (1951) a paper by Bohm and Aharonov (1957) went on to outline the machinery for a plausible experiment in which entangled spin correlations could be verified.
 It has become customary to refer to experimental arrangements involving determinations of spin components for spatially separated systems, and to a variety of similar set-ups (especially ones for measuring photon polarization), as “EPRB” experiments—“B” for Bohm.
 Because of technical difficulties in creating and monitoring the atomic fragments, however, there seem to have been no immediate attempts to perform a Bohm version of EPR.

 That was to remain the situation for almost another fifteen years, until John Bell utilized the EPRB set-up to construct a stunning argument, at least as challenging as EPR, but to a different conclusion (Bell 1964).
 Bell shows that, under a given set of assumptions, certain of the correlations that can be measured in runs of an EPRB experiment satisfy a particular set of constraints, known as the Bell inequalities.
 In these EPRB experiments, however, quantum theory predicts that the measured correlations violate the Bell inequalities, and by an experimentally significant amount.
 Thus Bell shows (see the entry on Bell's Theorem) that quantum theory is inconsistent with the given assumptions.
-Prominent among these is an assumption of locality, similar to the locality assumptions tacitly assumed in EPR and explicitly assumed in Einstein's versions (apart from the gunpowder case).
+Prominent among these is an assumption of locality, similar to the locality assumptions tacitly assumed in EPR and (explicitly) in the one-measurement and many-measurement arguments of Einstein that depend on separability-locality.
 Thus Bell's theorem is often characterized as showing that quantum theory is nonlocal.
 However, since several other assumptions are needed in any derivation of the Bell inequalities (roughly, assumptions guaranteeing a classical representation of the quantum probabilities; see Fine 1982a, and Malley 2004), one should be cautious about singling out locality as necessarily in conflict with the quantum theory.

 Bell's results were explored and deepened by various theoretical investigations and they have stimulated a number of increasingly sophisticated and delicate EPRB-type experiments designed to test whether the Bell inequalities hold where quantum theory predicts they should fail.
 With a few anomalous exceptions, the experiments confirm the quantum violations of the inequalities.
-(Baggott 2004 contains a readable account of the major refinements and experiments.)
+(Baggott 2004 contains a readable account of the major refinements and experiments.
+Genovese 2005 is an exhaustive technical review.)
 The confirmation is quantitatively impressive, although the experiments continue to leave open at least two different ways (corresponding to the prism and synchronization models sketched in Fine 1982b) to reconcile the data with frameworks that embody locality and separability.
-One way (prisms) exploits the low rate of detection in all the experiments that satisfy signal locality; the other way (synchronization) exploits time delays associated with coincidence counts.
+One way (prisms) exploits the low rate of detection in most experiments; the other way (synchronization) exploits time delays associated with coincidence counts.
 (See Larsson 1999, and Szabo and Fine 2002 for the former and for the latter Larsson and Gill 2004 and the EPRB simulation constructed in de Raedt et al 2007.)
-While the exact significance of experimental tests of the Bell inequalities thus remains a matter of continued controversy, the techniques developed in the experiments, and related theoretical ideas for utilizing the entanglement associated with EPRB-type interactions, have become important in their own right.
-These techniques and ideas, stemming from EPRB and the Bell theorem, have applications now being advanced in several relatively new fields of investigation—quantum cryptography, teleportation and computing (see Quantum Entanglement and Information).
+The difficulty is to carry out an efficient experiment that controls for these sorts of errors and that excludes communication about detections between the two wings of the experiment as well as communication between emissions at the source and the choice of measurements in the wings.
+(Scheidl et al 2010 is an attempt to exclude these two types of communication but does not control the errors sufficiently, and Giustina et al 2013 is an attempt to control the errors but leaves open the possibility of communication.)
+While the exact significance of experimental tests of the Bell inequalities thus remains somewhat controversial, the techniques developed in the experiments, and related theoretical ideas for utilizing the entanglement associated with EPRB-type interactions, have become important in their own right.
+These techniques and ideas, stemming from EPRB and the Bell theorem, have applications now being advanced in the relatively new field of quantum information theory — which includes quantum cryptography, teleportation and computing (see Quantum Entanglement and Information).

 To go back to the EPR dilemma between locality and completeness, it would appear from the Bell theorem that Einstein's strategy of maintaining locality, and thereby concluding that the quantum description is incomplete, may have fixed on the wrong horn.
 Even though the Bell theorem does not rule out locality conclusively, it should certainly make one wary of assuming it.
-On the other hand, since Einstein's exploding gunpowder argument (or Schrödinger's cat) supports incompleteness without assuming locality, one should be wary of adopting the other horn of the dilemma, affirming that the quantum state descriptions are complete and “therefore” that the theory is nonlocal.
+On the other hand, since Einstein's exploding gunpowder argument (or Schrödinger's cat), along with his later arguments over macro-systems, support incompleteness without assuming locality, one should be wary of adopting the other horn of the dilemma, affirming that the quantum state descriptions are complete and “therefore” that the theory is nonlocal.
 It may well turn out that both horns need to be rejected: that the state functions do not provide a complete description and that the theory is also nonlocal (although possibly still separable; see Winsberg and Fine 2003).
 There is at least one well-known approach to the quantum theory that makes a choice of this sort, the de Broglie-Bohm approach (Bohmian Mechanics).
-Of course it may also be possible to break the EPR argument for the dilemma plausibly by questioning some of its other assumptions (e.g., separability, the reduction postulate, or the eigenvalue-eigenstate link).
+Of course it may also be possible to break the EPR argument for the dilemma plausibly by questioning some of its other assumptions (e.g., separability, the reduction postulate, the eigenvalue-eigenstate link, or a common assumption of measurement independence).
 That might free up the remaining option, to regard the theory as both local and complete.
-If it were made cogent, perhaps some version of the Everett Interpretation would come to occupy this branch of the interpretive tree.
+Perhaps a well-developed version of the Everett Interpretation would come to occupy this branch of the interpretive tree.

 - Bacciagaluppi, G. and A. Valentini, 2009, Quantum Theory at the Crossroads: Reconsidering the 1927 Solvay Conference, Cambridge: Cambridge University Press.